 Nathalie is a French screen printer based in London.
 She works essentially from images taken from various sources that she transforms and enhances with an acute sense of colour.

 She is interested in the narratives that inevitably take place within the arrangement of a newly composed print.
 She has recently been experimenting with digitally manipulated and printed images.

 Through Nick’s practice, his aim is to capture the movement of running and to inspire people to take on their own personal marathon, whatever that might be.
 He is a screen printer and a painter, using acrylics and oils on canvas.

-What draws him to long distance running isn’t to be the fittest or the best but to reach his goals and overcome doubt.
-He believes anyone can exercise and he wishes to inspire you and others through his art, to take to the streets, parks, mountains, and running tracks.
+What draws him to long-distance running isn’t to be the fittest or the best but to reach his goals and overcome doubt.
+He believes anyone can exercise and wishes to inspire you and others through his art, to take to the streets, parks, mountains, and running tracks.

 Zoe studied MA Design for Textiles Future at Central St. Martins College of Art and Design.
 Zoe has worked within the fashion industry, before returning to her passion for printmaking full time.

 Silkscreen printing has always been Zoe’s medium of choice, whether that be on paper or fashion fabrics.
-Zoe has a strong passion for the juxtaposition of colour, geometric shape and mark making, with the use of layers to create interesting and unique forms.
+Zoe has a strong passion for the juxtaposition of colour, geometric shape and mark-making, using layers to create exciting and unique forms.